Skip to main content

 Visualizing Tropical Storm Colin Precipitation using geoknife

-Using the R package geoknife to plot precipitation by county during Tropical Strom Colin.
+Using the R package geoknife to plot precipitation by county during Tropical Storm Colin.

 Author Lindsay R Carr